North Sea: Early history

 The North Sea has provided waterway access for commerce and conquest.
 Many areas have access to the North Sea because of its long coastline and the European rivers that empty it.
 There is little documentary evidence concerning the North Sea before the Roman conquest of Britain in 43 CE, however, archaeological evidence reveals the diffusion of cultures and technologies from across or along the North Sea to Great Britain and Scandinavia and reliance by some prehistoric cultures on fishing, whaling, and seaborne trade on the North Sea.
 The Romans established organised ports in Britain, which increased shipping and began sustained trade and many Scandinavian tribes participated in raids and wars against the Romans and Roman coinage and manufacturing were important trade goods.
 When the Romans abandoned Britain in 410, the Germanic Angles, Frisians, Saxons, and Jutes began the next great migration across the North Sea during the Migration Period.
 They made successive invasions of the island from what is now the Netherlands, Denmark, and Germany.

-The Viking Age began in 793 with the attack on Lindisfarne; for the next quarter-millennium, the Vikings ruled the North Sea.
+The Viking Age began in 793 with the attack on Lindisfarne; for the next 250 years, the Vikings ruled the North Sea.
 In their superior longships, they raided, traded, and established colonies and outposts along the coasts of the sea.
 From the Middle Ages through the 15th century, the northern European coastal ports exported domestic goods, dyes, linen, salt, metal goods and wine.
 The Scandinavian and Baltic areas shipped grain, fish, naval necessities, and timber.
 In turn, the North Sea countries imported high-grade cloths, spices, and fruits from the Mediterranean region.
 Commerce during this era was mainly conducted by maritime trade due to underdeveloped roadways.

 In the 13th century the Hanseatic League, though centred on the Baltic Sea, started to control most of the trade through important members and outposts on the North Sea.
 The League lost its dominance in the 16th century, as neighbouring states took control of former Hanseatic cities and outposts.
 Their internal conflict prevented effective cooperation and defence.
 As the League lost control of its maritime cities, new trade routes emerged that provided Europe with Asian, American, and African goods.